 StratPad is Now Available to Spanish-speaking Market

-StratPad assists users in making financial projections, summary business plans and Gantt charts.
-It integrates the technology of the iPad by allowing users to print or email the reports they create.
-The release of the business app translation for the official Spanish translation version was heavily researched.
+StratPad assists users in making financial projections, summary business plans, and Gantt charts.
+It integrates iPad technology by allowing users to print or email the reports they create.
+The release of the business app translation for the official Spanish translation was heavily researched.

 Translation Takes Linguistic Differences Into Account

 When the creator of StratPad, Alex Glassey, worked on the translation to Spanish, he didn’t do it blindly.
-First, they conducted research and surveys to make sure the version would be well received, and they found that it would.
+First, they conducted research and surveys to ensure the version would be well received, and they found that it would.